doxout/recluster/README.md

 Terminates the entire cluster and removes all listeners.

+### cluster.activeWorkers()

+Returns a list of the workers that are currently serving requests

+### cluster.workers()

+Returns a list of all the workers, including those that are not yet ready or those that will be replaced.

 # worker cleanup

 A server worker can gracefully exit by cleaning up in the 'close' event